Keyfactor/pem-pkcs12-remote-windowsorchestrator/README.md

 ## Keyfactor Version Supported

-The PEM_PKCS12 Windows Orchestrator has been tested against Keyfactor version 8.1.1 but should work against earlier or later versions.
+The PEM_PKCS12 Windows Orchestrator has been tested against Keyfactor Windows Orchestrator version 8.1.1 but should work against earlier or later versions of the Keyfactor Windows Orchestrator.

 ## Security Considerations